 - This founder’s agreement is much like a shareholder’s settlement in that.
 It’s commonly used at a business school graduation.
 As the firm expands, it is usually superseded with a shareholder’s agreement.

-Founders agreements are the first important documents to sign when you start a new venture.
-In the initial stages of your business, when getting it off the ground, it is vital to have a clear agreement with your co-founders about the key issues that will achieve the business’s objectives.
-A founders’ agreement is a set of obligations company founders have to each other and the company, detailing their roles, responsibilities, salary, equity compensation and more.
+- When you establish a new business, the first crucial document to sign is a founder’s agreement.
+When you’re first starting out with your company and trying to get it off the ground.
+It’s important to have a clear knowledge of the key issues with your co-founders in order to help the firm accomplish its objectives.
+A founders’ agreement is a set of obligations company founders have to each other.
+And the company, detailing their roles, responsibilities, salary, equity compensation, and more.

-- Memorandum of Association, which is a legal statement signed by all initial shareholders agreeing to form the company.
+- Memorandum of Association, This is a legal agreement that all of the firm’s original shareholders signed in order to form the company.

 - Articles of Association, which are the written rules on running the company.

 The benefits of having a founder’s agreement in place are: